sahithyandev/s2/src/content/docs/program-construction/11-streams.md

 #### Chain stream

-Aka.filtered stream.
+Aka. filtered stream, wrapper streams.
 A stream that reads from or writes to a connection stream.
 Works only if chained to other streams.
+Adheres to decorator pattern.

 Examples:

 - `BufferedReader`

 #### Example